QingliangLi/d3workshop/d3workshop.md

 ### Individual team bar charts
 Next we will start displaying our data in the graph.
 Ultimately, we want to show the progression of total games won for each baseball game over a period of time.
 Each team will be represented by a bar.

-To set up the bar groups we must first group the data by team:
+To set up the bar groups we must first group the data by team.
+In D3, instead of telling D3 what to do, think of it as you are telling D3 what you want. `svg.selectAll(".bar)` tells D3 you want bar elements to correspond to the data with one bar per datum.
+Then, create another SVG group element that transforms the bars to display horizontally instead of vertially:

 ```
 svg.selectAll(".bar")